 Russell Roebuck Memorial Scholarship

-Scholarships for undergraduate members in the state of North Carolina.
+Scholarships for undergraduate members with a preference given to those in the state of North Carolina.

 James McGinty Scholarship Fund